terrycojones/daudin/README.md

 tes
 ```

-I'm going to try using `pysh` for real and see what kinds of additional
+I'm going to try using `daudin` for real and see what kinds of additional
 helper functions I end up adding and how things go in general.
 It's easy
 to imagine some things, like a smart `cd` command (I've written quite a few
 shell `cd` commands over the years, including a client-server one :-)).
 The